Ethra8/history_beyond_myth/README.md

 ![image](https://github.com/Ethra8/history_beyond_myth/assets/80659091/db025a4a-91da-4c96-8c1d-7e96bcbaeb8b)

 ### [AVALON PAGE](https://englishgrows.com/history_beyond_myth/avalon.html)
 States the curious coincidences found between the legendary Island of Avalon, and the Island of Guernsey, which was highly valued for having the best *European Abalones*, and for its strategic location.
-Could the *Island of Avalon* be a derivation from *Isle of Abalones*, considering the French pronuntiation of the word?.
+Could the *Island of Avalon* be a derivation from *Isle of Abalones*, considering the French pronunciation of the word?.
 This page is divided into sections, each containing a picture, a video, or an interactive map on the left, and some related text on the right.
 The sections are responsive, and change their layout on smaller devices as tablets or phones, where the text goes on the top, and the image, map or video related, on the bottom of each section.
 The sections are the following:
 1. **French Pronunciation of Abalone**: Contains an audio tag with controls of the word [*abalone* in French](https://voix.larousse.fr/francais/322395fra2.mp3).
 The source of this audio file is the French Larousse dictionary.
 2. **England's Kings were French**: Contains a *Youtube* video with a song written by King Richard himself in old French dialect "[Ja nus Hos Pris](https://youtu.be/-1BG1UEACHs)", to provide the user with an entertaining way to acknowledge that in fact, England's kings spoke French on a regular basis, and not English.
-3. **The Value of Abalones**: As some users may not be aware of the existence of these marine gastropod moluscs, this section provides referrences on the value of abalones from ancient times, both for their mother-of-pearl large-sized shell, with distinctive shades of color, as for their meat-like taste.
+3. **The Value of Abalones**: As some users may not be aware of the existence of these marine gastropod moluscs, this section provides references on the value of abalones from ancient times, both for their mother-of-pearl large-sized shell, with distinctive shades of color, as for their meat-like taste.
 Also brings references on how the Isle of Guernsey is home the most appreciated European abalone since ancient times.
-4. **Medieval Jewelry**: This section provides the reader with evidence and referrence of medieval jewelry from the Frankrish Kingdom made of mother-of-pearl (most probably abalone).
-There is also apicture of a [Frankrish gold brooch](https://www.metmuseum.org/art/collection/search/465810) found dated c.600, part of the *Medieval Art* collection of the **The Met Museum** in New York.
+4. **Medieval Jewelry**: This section provides the reader with evidence and reference of medieval jewelry from the Frankrish Kingdom made of mother-of-pearl (most probably abalone).
+There is also a picture of a [Frankrish gold brooch](https://www.metmuseum.org/art/collection/search/465810) found dated c.600, part of the *Medieval Art* collection of the **The Met Museum** in New York.
-5. **Abalones, the Sea Truffles**: This section aims to provide the reader with more detailed evidence and referrence of what was previously stated in the section "the Value of Abalones".
-As abalones are still very much valued as a luxury product nowadays, considered the sea truffles by the French, a *Youtube* video has been included showing [Michellin double starred chef preparing and cooking abalones](https://youtu.be/o5VPONMX19Q) in his restaurant.
+5. **Abalones, the Sea Truffles**: This section aims to provide the reader with more detailed evidence and reference of what was previously stated in the section "the Value of Abalones".
+As abalones are still very much valued as a luxury product nowadays, considered the sea truffles by the French, a *Youtube* video has been included showing [two Michellin starred chef preparing and cooking abalones](https://youtu.be/o5VPONMX19Q) in his restaurant.
 6. **Strategic Location**: This section has an interactive map from *Google Maps* showing the exact location of the Island of Guernsey, half-way from Brittany and south Wales.
-7. **Mists of Guernsey**: This last section finally includes a seascape picture of Guernsey during sunset, clearly showing its mists sorrounding the sharp rocks that go way in the ocean's shallow seabed all around the island.
-Some imagery of the mythical Island of Avalon depictures the island inmersed into profound mists.
+7. **Mists of Guernsey**: This last section finally includes a seascape picture of Guernsey during sunset, clearly showing its mists surrounding the sharp rocks that go way in the ocean's shallow seabed all around the island.
+Some imagery of the mythical Island of Avalon depictures the island immersed into profound mists.
 ![image](https://github.com/Ethra8/history_beyond_myth/assets/80659091/b3565b2b-ed1a-4014-834e-23543e035638)

 ### [SIGN-UP PAGE](https://englishgrows.com/history_beyond_myth/sign_up.html)